last9/openapm-nodejs/README.md

 ### MySQL

+This currently supports instrumentation for all Node.js ORMs which are MySQL compatible.

-To instrument the [mysql2](https://www.npmjs.com/package/mysql2) package, you just need to add one line of code.
-Make sure to add this line of code before you initialize db connection/pool/poolCluster.
+Ensure to add this line of code before you initialize db `connection/pool/poolCluster`.

 ```js
 openapm.instrument('mysql2');